miljyface/pocaflow/README.md

 ## Contributing & Feedback

-This project is **experimental.
+This project is **experimental**.
 Issues, PRs, and wild ideas are welcome.